XingyiGuo/BC-TFvariants/README.md

-# A statistical framework to investiage Genetic variations of TF-DNA bindings in breast cancer susceptibility
+# A statistical framework to investiage genetic variations of TF-DNA bindings in breast cancer susceptibility

 ---
 * [Introduction](#Introduction)